Schismond/results-summary-component-main/README.md

 ### Useful resources

-- [ChatGPT](https://www.chatgpt.com) - This helped me to write my HTML in Semantic and to avoid spending my time googling my issues
+- [ChatGPT](https://www.chatgpt.com) - This helped me to write Semantic HTML and to spend less time debbuging  .